Frequently Asked Questions

 Where are you located?

-The Sneak-A-Peek clinic is in Barnstaple, North Devon.
-It's a 5-minute drive from the Atlantic Highway (A39) so it's easy to reach by car from Devon, Somerset and Cornwall.
-If you're travelling by train, we're a 5-minute drive or a 20-minute walk from Barnstaple train station.
-Alternatively, you could park in Barnstaple town centre (spot of shopping?) and walk to the clinic.
-It takes about 10 minutes.
+The Sneak-A-Peek clinic is in Landkey, Barnstaple, North Devon.
+It's easy to reach by car from Devon, Somerset and Cornwall.
+If you're travelling by bus or train, we're a short bus ride from Barnstaple bus station.

 When are you open?